 - Resting electrocardiogram (ECG)

 *Specific tests are recommended and performed based on your age, medical and family history, as well as employer coverage for those receiving a company provided evaluation.

-Common additional tests that may be recommended by the physician or requested by you:
+Additional tests that may be recommended by your physician or requested by you:

 - Prostate cancer screening (PSA test)

 - Hormone levels